 Here’s an example from Amazon, but there are lots of possibilities.

 The final step is one piece of rolling carry-on luggage.
-It has our team hats so they don’t get crushed, the phones and tetrix batteries.
-The batteries are packed in a ziploc with the specs from the Pitsco website so that if they want to know what type of battery, the info is easily available.
+It has our team hats so they don’t get crushed, the phones and the robot batteries.
+The batteries are packed in a Ziploc with the specs from their respective website so that if they want to know what type of battery, the info is easily available.

 Expect to have that bag hand searched.
 They always want to look at the batteries.
 I try to send that bag (and person), through security first so they are finished by the time the rest of the team is through screening.